melegithubyit/melegithubyit/README.md

 A real-time weather forecasting application built with Nextjs, Redux Toolkit, and OpenWeather API.

+## 🏆 Achievements
+- 🎖️ 3rd Place at A2SV internal Hackathon (Team Nexus, Project: HibirLink)
+- 📜 Certified from Africa to Silicon Valley (A2SV) for successful completion of a 1-year training program on Data Structures and Algorithms. (https://github.com/melegithubyit/WeatherApp)

 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House 🎉 Thanks for visiting my profile!
 Feel free to explore my repositories and connect with me. 😄